MAGIC CAPTIVE

 Pain exploded behind my eyes when I pried them open.
 White-hot.
 Blinding.

 Stone slammed beneath my spine.
 Cold bit straight through soggy, ruined clothes.
 No earth, only ice.
 No sun, only choking dark pressing against my eyelids, sinking into my bones.
 Air burned my lungs.
 Limbs sprawled useless.
 Every joint screamed.
 Muscles howled in protest, nerves refusing to fire.
-My entire body had been splintered, then glued back together wrong.
+My entire body had splintered, then glued back together wrong.

 Move.
 Move, godsdammit.
 Get up.

 A crimson glow seeped through the dark, too bright and too sharp to be any natural light.
-Magic bleeding over the stone.

 Britheva.